The Big Tree, Tsitsikamma Forest: All you need to know

 Click HERE to jump straight to my Top 2 Accommodation recommendations near The Big Tree.

-Alternatively, find some of the best Accomodation near the Big Tree.
+Alternatively, find some of the best Accomodation near the Big Tree here.

 About the Big Tree

-The Big Tree is an excellent example of a Yellowwood tree (Podocarpus latifolius).
-Yellowwoods are native to South Africa and are known for both their enormous size and longevity.
+The Big Tree is a remarkable Yellowwood, a species native to South Africa known for its impressive size and long lifespan.
 The tree stands at a staggering height of 36.6 meters (120 feet) with a girth of 8.2 meters (27 feet) at its widest point.
-What’s more, Scientists believe the tree is between 600 and 800 years old!
+Estimated to be between 600 and 800 years old, the Big Tree is an ancient giant of the Tsitsikamma forest.
+Standing beneath its massive branches, you canโt help but feel a deep connection to the history and resilience of this magnificent tree.

 A visit to the Big Tree